AztecProtocol/barretenberg/sol/README.md

 When running a test, you will then see the three values `val_1, val_2, val_3` in the console.

 # Docker
-To run the docker image, from root run:
+To run the docker image, which will build keygen and proofgen and then run tests, run the following from root:
 ```bash
 # From root
 docker build . -f sol/Dockerfile